Helioviewer-Project/JHelioviewer-SWHV/extra/test/jpip/README.md

 not pinned across KDU versions.
 Allow up to three minutes and several MB of network traffic.
 A service outage or removed fixture fails the test, rather than silently skipping it.

+The live suite also compares the first four frames of a fixed ROB movie using sequential requests, the actual reader prefetch pump, and reopened disk-cache restoration.
+A controlled signal after two sends checks that two sent responses are drained before switching work.
+The pump is invoked directly without a GUI view, while its worker remains idle.
+This does not exercise the outer reader retry loop or GUI priority refresh.

 Test classes, extracted native libraries, and cache data use temporary directories, cleaned up on normal exit.
 The live runner supports the bundled macOS and Linux x86-64 libraries.
 Only macOS arm64 has been exercised.
 No application settings or user cache are used.

 This is an initial suite.
-It does not cover movie scheduling, reader lifecycle races, GUI rendering, all HTTP framing errors, or cache eviction.
+It does not cover all reader lifecycle races, GUI rendering, all HTTP framing errors, or cache eviction.
 Parser field assertions use reflection to keep production methods private.
 Live decoding supplies only the coordinate conversion needed by the unfiltered decoder, so it does not validate metadata geometry.